Henry-Lee-real/MaeFuse/README.md

 - `--address`: This argument specifies the directory containing the dataset, which should include both visible and infrared images.
 - `--output`: This argument specifies the directory where the fused output images will be saved.
 If the directory does not exist, it will be created automatically.

+### Acknowledgements

+We sincerely thank **Yuan Tu (NUE)** for raising many helpful issues and suggestions about the code implementation, which enabled us to refine the project and make it easier for the community to reproduce our results.

 ### Citation
 ```
 @ARTICLE{10893688,